nathankrieger/DS202_Final_Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-- this table shows how often the league is passing based off of what down it is.
+- This table shows how often the league is passing based off of what down it is.
 We can see that on 3rd down teams are most likely to pass the ball because they need the most yards at this point of the drive.